-More and more couples are choosing to live together rather than marry.
-Cohabiting couple families are now the fastest growing family type (according to ONS data).
-There are now 3.3 million cohabiting couple families in the UK.
+More are choosing to live together rather than marry.
+There are now 3.3 million cohabiting couple families in the UK. and cohabiting couple families are now the fastest growing family type (according to ONS data).
 Unfortunately, many don’t realise their legal rights when it comes to their relationship, property, children and inheritance.
 This blog sets out just four of the most important considerations for a cohabiting couple with a family.

 There are no common-law rights

-Many people still believe in the myth of ‘common law husband and wife’ in that if they move in together this somehow gives them a right to make a financial claim against their partner as if they were married.
+Far too many people still believe in the urban myth of “common law marriage” but the facts are that there is no such thing.
+You may have been in a relationship for over 20 years and worked hard to raise the family and run the home but if your partner is the sole owner of the family home and ends the relationship, he or she can walk away without taking any responsibility for you, even demanding that you leave the house straight away.
+Many people still believe that if they move in together this somehow gives them a right to make a financial claim against their partner as if they were married.
 This belief is wrong Whilst ‘de facto’ relationships, as they are called, are legally recognised in some countries (Australia for example), cohabiting couples in England & Wales have no legal duty to support the other financially whilst together or if they separate.

 Children and housing provision